-The 2018 EU-Council of Europe youth partnership Symposium ‘Young people, social inclusion and digitalisation’.
-Indicated, among other things, the need to better understand the reality of digitalisation in young people’s lives, the implications for the youth sector, the adaptations required from youth work and youth policy in order to be better prepared to face the challenges, and exploit the opportunities that current and new digital tools and trends offer.
+In 2018, EU-Council of Europe youth partnership organised a Symposium ‘Young people, social inclusion and digitalisation’, which indicated, among other things, the need to better understand the reality of digitalisation in young people’s lives, the implications for the youth sector, the adaptations required from youth work and youth policy in order to be better prepared to face the challenges, and exploit the opportunities that current and new digital tools and trends offer.